AFAP1L2

-XB130 (also known as AFAP1L2) is a cytosolic adaptor protein and signal transduction mediator.
-XB130 regulates cell proliferation, cell survival, cell motility and gene expression.
-XB130 is highly similar to AFAP and is thus known as actin filament associated protein 1-like 2 (AFAP1L2).
-XB130 is a substrate and regulator of multiple tyrosine kinase-mediated signaling.
-XB130 is highly expressed in the thyroid and spleen.
+Actin filament-associated protein 1-like 2 is a protein that in humans is encoded by the gene AFAP1L2 (previously KIAA1914 or XB130).
+The protein is a cytosolic adaptor protein and signal transduction mediator.
+AFAP1L2 regulates cell proliferation, cell survival, cell motility and gene expression.
+AFAP1L2 is highly similar to AFAP and is thus known as actin filament associated protein 1-like 2 (AFAP1L2).
+AFAP1L2 is a substrate and regulator of multiple tyrosine kinase-mediated signaling.
+AFAP1L2 is highly expressed in the thyroid and spleen.